 When you invest in fundraising tech, your team can get back to doing what matters: raising money so that your organization can continue working toward its mission.

 Nonprofits rely on the generous support of their donors.
-Because of this, they have to continuously keep supporters on their toes with engaging fundraising events.
-Let’s take a look at some effective fundraising events for nonprofits!
+Because of this, they have to continuously keep supporters excited with engaging fundraising events.
+We’ll take a look at some effective fundraising events for nonprofits!

 A bake-off is a family-friendly fundraising event that’s sure to get the whole community involved!
 Encourage volunteers to make their best cakes and pastries and bring them to your event.
 Give them individual stations where they can offer attendees samples.
 To raise money, charge a small admission fee for guests.